Visited Pages Headline

 SCC offers a variety of opportunities for students to be recognized for their writings, including the Annie Dillard Award, the E.B.
 White Award for Expository Writing, publication in our own literary journal, the Mid Rivers Review and the Jim Haba Award for Poetry.

-St. Charles Community College, in cooperation with the Missouri Consortium for Global Education, is offering College Abroad at Canterbury Christ Church University for the 2014 spring semester.
+St. Charles Community College, in cooperation with the Missouri Consortium for Global Education, offers College Abroad at Canterbury Christ Church University in the spring semester.

 For more information about Canterbury Christ Church University in Canterbury England, call 636-922-8254.